atomicdata-dev/atomic-server/CONTRIBUTE.md

 DockerHub has been setup to track the `master` branch, but it does not tag builds other than `latest`.

 1. build: `docker build . -t joepmeneer/atomic-server:v0.20.4 -t joepmeneer/atomic-server:latest`
-1. run, make sure it works: `docker build . -t joepmeneer/atomic-server:v0.20.4 -t joepmeneer/atomic-server:latest`
+1. run, make sure it works: `docker run joepmeneer/atomic-server:latest`
 1. publish: `docker push -a joepmeneer/atomic-server`

 or: